mhpi/dMC-Juniata-hydroDL2/README.md

 conda env create -f environment.yml
 ```

-2. Download the River graph data from our Zenodo link (Link coming soon)
+2. Download the River graph data from our Zenodo link https://zenodo.org/records/10183429 for the Susquehanna River Basin

 3. Run an experiment.
 Your experiments are controlled by config files within the `dMC/conf/configs` dir.